Calamari/BehaviorTree.js/README.md

 }, 1000 / 60)
 ```

-In this example the following happens: each pass on the `setInterval` (our game loop), the dog barks – we implemented this with a registered node, because we do this twice – then it walks randomly around, then it barks again and then if it find's itself standing beside a tree it pees on the tree.
+In this example the following happens: each pass on the `setInterval` (our game loop), the dog barks – we implemented this with a registered node, because we do this twice – then it walks randomly around, then it barks again and then if it finds itself standing beside a tree it pees on the tree.

 ### Decorators

 Every node can also be a `Decorator`, which wraps a regular (or another decorated) node and either control their value or calling, add some conditions or do something with their returned state.
-In the `src/decorators` directory you'll find some already implemented decorators for inspiration or use, like an `InvertDecorator` which negates the return value of the decorated node or a `CooldownDecorator` which ensures the node is only called once within a cool down time period.
+In the `src/decorators` directory you'll find some already implemented decorators for inspiration or use, like an `InvertDecorator` which negates the return value of the decorated node or a `CooldownDecorator` which ensures the node is only called once within a cool downtime period.

 ```js
 const decoratedSequence = new InvertDecorator({